brandtks/AquaPicModules/Documentation/AnalogInputCard-Notes.md

 ### Notes
  * Switched to PIC32MM0064GPM028 because there will be quite a bit of 16 and 32 bit math including division.
 The PIC16F is terrible at this especially with the free compiler.
  * Using bi-directional level shifts for the TX/RX lines, because it seems to be the cheapest option.
- * Based on the limited testing I did on the lowpass.odf I chose a hard coded low pass filter degree value of 5.

 ### Voltage divider protection:
 Vout = (Vin * 10) / (24.99 - RVx)